 You can upload the specification file (including dragging-and-dropping the file), or copy and paste the text for the whole specification into the appropriate text box when creating an SAP OData integration.

-For more information, check Obtaining the SAP service specification.
+For more information, see Obtaining the SAP service specification.

 Selecting SAP objects

-In the integration creation wizard you must choose what SAP entities and actions to consider in the new integration:
+In the integration creation wizard you must choose which SAP entities and actions to consider in the new integration:

 - Select the SAP entities you want to interact with in OutSystems, selecting also the attributes of these entities.
 Integration Builder creates Server Actions to perform CRUD (create, read, update, delete) operations.

-Note: Integration Builder creates actions for all the entity operations available on the service specification.
-However, depending on the exact service, some of the CRUD operations may not be available because they're not present in the service specification.
+Integration Builder creates actions for all the entity operations available on the service specification.
+However, depending on the exact service, some CRUD operations may not be available because they're not present in the service specification.